 The thoracic outlet is the space between the collarbone and the first rib.
 The nerves, arteries, and veins in this area serve the arms and hands.
 When they become compressed, you have thoracic outlet syndrome.
-NYU Langone doctors are experts at providing an accurate diagnosis for this relatively rare condition.
+NYU Langone doctors from the Thoracic Outlet Syndrome Program are experts at providing an accurate diagnosis for this relatively rare condition.

 Schedule an Appointment